Could China tame its appetite for U.S. Treasuries?

 Despite Trump’s tough rhetoric, little progress has been made on aluminum and steel tariffs.
 And under Trump the U.S. trade deficit with China has actually risen, thanks to a steadily growing U.S. economy and buoyant jobs growth.

-The U.S trade deficit with China rose to $344.4 million in January-November last year from $319.3 million in the same period in 2016.
+The U.S trade deficit with China rose to $344.4 billion in January-November last year from $319.3 billion in the same period in 2016.

 What does this all mean for Treasury yields?